-Read the selected biographies of some of our recent scholars below.
-(Note: Bios may not be up to date.)
+Prospective scholars and others interested in researching human rights are encouraged to explore the biographies of some of our recent scholars below.
+Use the tabs below to sort through our scholars by research specialization.
 Click here for a list of additional visiting scholars.

 To learn more about the Visiting Scholars Program and how to apply, click here.